stevorackovic/Siggraph-Paper-Code/README.md

 All the extracted/created data will be stored in ../Data repo.

-## Training and Inference
+## Step 3: Training and Inference

 The main script for the paper results is ExecuteHolistic.py, that trains a model on specified parameters, and produces predicted weights, storing tehm in ../Predictions repo.
 ```bash
 python Scripts/ExecuteHolistic.py
 ```
-Within the script, a user used specify the folllowing parameter values (in the header part)
+Within the script, a user should specify the following parameter values (in the header part)
 ```python
 train_frames = 10           # this will take the first 'train_frames' from 'weights.npy' matrix as a training set
 num_iter_max = 10           # the maximum number of iterations of the CD solver